DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-14-turn-email-notifications-on-off.md

 We've added a new section to 'Your account', called 'Email notifications'.
 This is a page with a pair of radio buttons to turn email notifications on or off, with a green button to save the setting.

-The hint text explains what emails are included, since the service will still send users some other emails which are not related to applications.
+The hint text explains what emails are included, since the service will still send users system generated emails which are not related to applications.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({